AccessibilityNL/accessibility-game-english/src/levels/4/play.md

   - { color: 'rood',  style: 'gestreept',   image: 'wire5.png' }

 code:
-  rood: adelaar
+  rood: eagle
-  zwart: buizerd
+  zwart: hawk
   groen:
   egaal:
-  gestreept: grote
+  gestreept: large
-  lichtgevend: kleinste
+  lichtgevend: little one

-fail_title: Je hebt gefaald!
+fail_title: You have failed!
-fail_text: De bom is geëxplodeerd :(, probeer het nog een keer
+fail_text: The bomb is exploded :(, please try again
-fail_button_text: Probeer opnieuw
+fail_button_text: Try again

 # score popup tekst en knoppen
-level_score_win: Level behaald!
+level_score_win: Level passed!
-level_score_fail: Level gefaald...
+level_score_fail: Level failed...
-level_score_bad: Helaas, probeer het nog een keer.
+level_score_bad: Too bad, please try again.
-level_score_good: Goed gedaan, maar het kan sneller!
+level_score_good: Well done, but you can do better!
 level_score_perfect: Perfect!
-Heel goed.
+Very good.

-level_score_retry: Probeer opnieuw
+level_score_retry: Try again
-level_score_next: Ga verder
+level_score_next: Continue
 ---

-### HAVEN 21:20
+### HARBOUR 21:20

-### BERICHT TUSSEN “BOZE BERTUS” EN “SNELLE HENKIE”:
+### MESSAGE BETWEEN “MAD MIKE” AND “STEADY STEVE”:

-Henk: "Hé Bertus, lang niet gezien"
+Steve: "Hey Mike, long time no see"
-Bertus: "Henk, makker, hoe gaat het?"
+Mike: "Steve, mate, how's it going with you?"

-Bertus: "Henk, voor de zekerheid, als er wat mis gaat, wat is ook al weer de volgorde om de bom te ontmantelen?"
+Steve: "Mike, just to be sure, before everything goes up into smoke, what was the code again to dismantle the bomb?"

-Henk: "Bertus, je klinkt als een informant, de code krijg je later te horen...maar vergeet niet A op uit te zetten en B op aan, tenzij je een poel van bloed wil worden."
+Mike: "Steve, you sound like an informant.
+You'll get the code later.
+But don't forget to turn off A and to turn on B. Unless you want to be blown up, of course"

-Bertus: "Ja ja Henk, laten we dit gewoon doen."
+Steve: "Yeah right Mike, let's just do this."

-### VRACHTWAGEN, A23 21:34
+### Truck, A23 - The Netherlands 21:34

-Telefoon: "Oke Bertus, maak de bom klaar.
-Verbind de kabels in de goede volgorde, om de bom te ontmantelen moet je de draden knippen in dezelfde volgorde."
+Telephone: "Okay Steve, arm the bomb.
+Connect the cables in the right order.
+To dismantle the bomb, cut the cables in the reverse order."

-Bertus: "Klaar!"
+Steve: "Ready!"

-Telefoon: "Oke!
-De volgorde:
+Telephone: "Okay!
+The order is: